Eye and Face Protection

 OSHA requires employers to ensure the safety of all employees in the work environment.
 Eye and face protection must be provided whenever necessary to protect against chemical, environmental, radiological or mechanical irritants and hazards.

-Eye and face protection is addressed in specific OSHA standards for general industry, shipyard employment, longshoring, and construction.
+Eye and face protection is addressed in specific OSHA standards for general industry, maritime, and construction.

 - OSHA publishes Notice of Proposed Rulemaking updating a National Consensus Standard in its Eye and Face Protection Standards.
 OSHA News Release, (March 13, 2015).
 The proposed revisions will reflect current national consensus standards and ensure that employers use up-to-date eye and face protection during hazardous workplace operations.